 Schefter’s reporting expands well beyond breaking news.
-He was part of ESPN’s telecast team for a 2017 NFL Wild Card game, he did an extensive NFL training camp tour with Chris Mortensen in 2010, and he has done other features for Countdown, including a personal story about his family’s connection to the September 11, 2001 terror attacks that led to a book on the subject.
-A diehard basketball fan, Schefter has even done NBA sideline reporting for select games, including NBA Playoff, since February 2017.
+He has been a sideline reporter for some ESPN NFL Wild Card games, and has done other features for Countdown, including a personal story about his family’s connection to the September 11, 2001 terror attacks that led to a book on the subject.
+A diehard basketball fan, Schefter has even done NBA sideline reporting for select games, including the NBA Playoffs, since February 2017.

 Schefter has earned numerous accolades for his work.
 Sports Illustrated’s NFL site, The MMQB, named him the 2014 Media Person of the Year for breaking multiple significant stories during the NFL’s free-agent period and off-season.
 In February 2014, Schefter was named “the most influential New Yorker on Twitter,” according to data from social media company PeerIndex.
 In October 2010, Sports Illustrated included Schefter in its “Power 40+”, a listing of the most influential people involved in the NFL.
-SI also ranked him (and senior NFL Insider Chris Mortensen) at No. 13 on its list of the Most Powerful People in Sports Media in March 2013.
-Schefter was voted “Best Insider” three straight years USA Today conducted fan surveys.
+SI also ranked him and Senior NFL Insider Chris Mortensen at No. 13 on its list of the Most Powerful People in Sports Media in March 2013.
+Schefter was voted “Best Insider” three straight years in USA Today conducted fan surveys.

 Before joining ESPN, Schefter was a reporter/analyst for NFL Network (2004-08) and a sportswriter for more than 15 years for the Denver Post and the Rocky Mountain News, where he covered the NFL and the Denver Broncos team that won back-to-back Super Bowls.
 He was the Colorado Sports Writer of the Year in 2002 and 2003 and frequently appeared on ESPN’s Around the Horn and the Sports Reporters during his time with the Post.

-A former president of the Pro Football Writers of America, Schefter has authored five books.
-His most recent, The Man I Never Met: A Memoir (co-authored by Michael Rosenberg), is a powerful story of loss and hope, centered around his family and the memory of his wife Sharri’s first husband, Joe Maio, who died in the September 11 terror attacks.
+A former president of the Pro Football Writers of America, Schefter also has authored five books.
+His most recent, The Man I Never Met: A Memoir — co-authored with Sports Illustrated writer Michael Rosenberg — is a powerful story of loss and hope, centered around his family and the memory of his wife Sharri’s first husband, Joe Maio, who died in the September 11 terror attacks.